welissonArley/Packages.MAUI/src/MauiCodes/readme.md

 - **CancelTextFontSize:** allows you to set the font size for the text "Cancel".
 - **TextColor:** allows you to set the text color for the numbers.
 - **CancelTextColor:** allows you to set the text color for the text "Cancel".
-- **CancelText:** allows you to set the string to show if the user want to cancel the operation, this is useful for translation for example.
+- **CancelText:** allows you to set the string to show if the user wants to cancel the operation.
+This is useful for translation, for example.
 - **BackspaceColor:** allows you to set the color of backspace button.

 If you choose the keyboard with shape, you can use the following property too: